Shrine Exposition Hall, Los Angeles, CA 11/10/1967

 Shrine Exposition Hall, Los Angeles, CA 11/10/1967 is a live album by the rock band the Grateful Dead.
 A three-disc vinyl LP, it contains the complete concert recorded on November 10, 1967 at the Shrine Exposition Hall in Los Angeles, California.
 It was released by Rhino Records in January 2016, in a limited edition of 6,700 copies.
-Unlike Dick's Picks, Road Trips, Dave's Picks, and certain other of the band's archival series of live album releases, which are simply two-track stereo recordings made from the soundboard during the concert, the show on the album was recorded on an 8-track multitrack recorder and was mixed down to stereo just prior to the album's release.
+The concert was recorded on an 8-track multitrack recorder and was mixed down to stereo for the album.

 The same concert recording was also released as part of the 30 Trips Around the Sun box set in October 2015.